 The Investment Adviser is registered with the U.S. Securities and Exchange Commission (SEC) under Section 203 of the Investment Advisors Act of 1940.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
-These policies have been consistently applied to all periods presented.
+The principal accounting policies are set out below.
+These policies have been consistently applied to all the years presented, unless otherwise stated.

 a) Basis of preparation